Canon 100D vs Sony A77 II

 Feature comparison: Canon 100D vs Sony A77 II

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A77 II has an electronic viewfinder (2359k dots), while the 100D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the A77 II offers a wider field of view (100%) than the one in the 100D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the A77 II has a higher magnification (0.73x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 100D and Sony A77 II along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 100D has a touchscreen, while the A77 II has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The A77 II has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 100D does not have a selfie-screen.

 The 100D writes its imaging data to SDXC cards, while the A77 II uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.